April 26-28, 2019

-This year’s getaway will be hosted by Carole Foster and Mary Jeanne Packer.
 You can find information about the Washington County Farm & Fiber Tour HERE.
-Contact Carole if you are interested in registering for the retreat.
-I look forward to seeing you on the tour!
+Contact Sara via PM on Ravelry if you are interested in entering the lottery for retreat registration.

 Celebrate the local fiber industry, tour farms and a woolen mill, shop for yarn and fiber, sample local fare.
 Pack in as much adventure as you can, or take a leisurely approach.
 This getaway is designed to fit into your busy schedule and your budget, with low-cost lodging and dining options.